RoySegall/gizra.com/src/_posts/2017-03-01-cto-shadow-david.md

 After shadowing, we are requested to prepare a report.
 And possibly a blog post.

-Using written words to describe my thoughts is definitely not placing me in my comfort zone.
+Using written words to describe my thoughts is definitely out of my comfort zone.
 In fact, I feel that the pictures I took and scattered in the post may better reflect what I'm trying to convey.
-However, having to do this forces me to go through a process that I feel contributed a lot to the way I look at things, here's on example:
+However, having to do this forces me to go through a process that I feel contributed a lot to the way I look at things, here's an example:

-One of the turning points I had in Gizra was when it was decided to change my role from a developer to a QA specilist.
+One of the turning points I had in Gizra was when my role changed from developer to a QA specialist.

-I asked Amitai, "What do I need to do in order to succeed in this role?", and his response was "you should be excellent".
+I asked Amitai, "What do I need to do in order to succeed in this role?", and his response was "you should be excellent."

 That was a horrible answer.
 It seemed to me like he was actually saying: "this is the position, good luck and bye!"